The Buddha’s core teachings can be summed up in four key points — these are known as the Four Noble Truths

 The truth of the path that frees us from suffering

-There is a way, or “path” to end the cause of suffering.
+There is a way, or “method” to end the cause of suffering.
 We need to abandon our expectations about the way we think things should be and begin to develop awareness about the way things are.
 The path has 8 main points and is known as the Eightfold Path.